MicrosoftLearning/AI-102-AIEngineer/Instructions/10b-language-understanding-client-(preview).md

     > **Note**: Because the deployment name **production** is hard-coded in the clock-client code (used later in the lab), capitalize and spell the name exactly as described.

 8. The client applications needs the *endpoint URL* and *Primary key* to use your deployed model.
-To get those parameters, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
+After the deployment is complete, to get those parameters, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 On the Search bar, search for **Language** and select it to choose the *Cognitiive Services|Language service*.

 9. Your Language service resource should be listed, select that resource.